Legend of the Seas: Design

+As of July 2026, seven pools, 20 bars and 28 restaurants were on board.

 Construction

-Legend of the Seas is under construction at the Meyer Turku shipyard in Turku, Finland.
+Legend of the Seas was constructioned at the Meyer Turku shipyard in Turku, Finland.
 Its construction began with the first steel cutting, which occurred in January 2024.
-The ship's keel was then laid in October 2024, marking a major milestone in the ship's construction.
-On September 2, 2025, Legend of the Seas was floated out and the ship will now head to the outfitting pier, where construction is expected to be completed in 2026.
-The ship still needs to complete final construction and undergo its sea trials before it can begin accepting passengers.
+The ship's keel was laid in October 2024.
+On September 2, 2025, it was floated out to the outfitting pier, where construction was completed in 2026.
+On December 2, 2025, during construction there was a fire in the engine room, though it was not expected to affect the construction schedule.
+The ship started 2,400 nautical miles of sea trials in April 2026, prior to accepting passengers for its 2026 summer schedule.
+The ship was delivered to Royal Caribbean on 10 June 2026, and like its predecessors, it was height modified and just passed under the Great Belt Bridge, on 19 June 2026.

 Planned deployment

 Legend of the Seas is set to debut in the Western Mediterranean in the Summer 2026 season, and in doing so, will be the first Icon-class cruise ship to offer sailings of Europe.
 The ship will offer 3 to 7-night cruises of the Western Mediterranean, primarily cruising out of Barcelona, Spain, and Rome, Italy.

-When the Summer season concludes, the vessel is planned to relocate to Florida, where it will offer 3 to 8-night cruises of the Western and Southern Caribbean out of Fort Lauderdale, Florida.
+When the Summer season concludes, the vessel is planned to relocate to Florida, US, where it will offer 3 to 8-night cruises of the Western and Southern Caribbean out of Fort Lauderdale, Florida.
 For its relocation, Legend of the Seas will offer a 13-night long, transatlantic cruise.